Tesla Business Model Analysis

 Musk, who joined Tesla in 2004 as an investor and chairman, later became the CEO in 2008.
 Prior to his involvement with Tesla, Musk had successfully exited the sale of PayPal in 2002 and founded Zip2, a company that built maps and business directories.
 Musk's ventures outside of Tesla, including the founding of SpaceX in 2002, showcased his entrepreneurial spirit and drive for innovation.

-See also Fastly Business Model Analysis
+See also Synthesia Business Model

 With Musk at the helm, Tesla faced challenges and near-death experiences, but ultimately emerged as a trailblazer in the electric vehicle industry.